monkeytypegame/monkeytype/CONTRIBUTING_ADVANCED.md

 Code style is enforced by [Prettier](https://prettier.io/docs/en/install.html), which automatically runs every time you make a commit.

-For guidelines on commit messages, adding themes, languages or quotes, pleases refer to [CONTRIBUTING.md](./CONTRIBUTING.md).
+For guidelines on commit messages, adding themes, languages, or quotes, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md).
 Following these guidelines will increase the chances of getting your change accepted.

 ## Questions